Hosting any LLaMA 2 model with Text Generation Inference (TGI)

 - keep idle containers for 10 minutes before spinning down

-- lift the timeout of each request.
+- increase the timeout limit

 gpu=GPU_CONFIG,